 Through this unique collaboration across campus, Pitt has experienced tremendous improvements in student fan spirit, enthusiasm and positive participation.
-Pitt students are leading the way to show the country that the University of Pittsburgh is an outstanding institution.
+Pitt students are leading the way to show the country that the

 These university-wide collaborations and the engagement of student leaders have helped students get directly involved with events, communicate expectations and publicly recognize positive fan behaviors and strengthen related policies.
 Teamwork, partnership and respect by both students and Pitt's administration have been crucial in creating an environment in Pitt's athletic venues where all fans enjoy and value the experience.

 Some examples of this collaborative effort include student-run events featuring appearances by Pitt head coaches, participation by large student organizations in the "Hail to Pitt" football pre-game ceremony, and the Panther Zone, a student-run event held three hours prior to each football kickoff.